odedstein/sgi-introduction-course/201_polylines/201_polylines.md

 ```MATLAB
 >> [V,E,cid] = get_pencil_curves(1e-6);
 ```
-and, every type you end a stroke, type "y" into the matlab console to continue with another one.
-To end, type "n".
+and, every time you end a stroke, type "y" into the matlab console to continue with another one.
+To stop, type "n".
 That way, I can get something like this:

 ![](assets/silvia.png)